jank1096/jank1096/README.md

 Founder & CEO at **ATHLESY** · Passionate about **Big Data**, **AI** & **Sports Tech**
 <br/>
-Turning ideas into products with code and caffeine
+Turning ideas into products with code, caffeine and sport.

 </div>